 Get off the beaten path.
 One of the nicest ways to explore Canyonlands deeper is by taking a 4×4 tour from Moab.
 It’s a great way to see places that you wouldn’t easily access otherwise.

 Stay in Moab.
 Moab town is the best place to stay for exploring Arches and Canyonlands.
 It’s about 45 minutes’ drive from the Island in the Sky district of Canyonlands National Park.
+If you are planning to visit other parts of the park as well, check out our guide to the best places to stay near Canyonlands NP.

 If you found this post useful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
 Pin these images!